fx-giant/giant-documentations/visual/multisource-trend.md

 **Analysis**

-The conclusion of the use case chart showcases that the FY16 Budget does not reach the expected value of FY16 Forecast, which it is displayed for its traffic graph that was had the value lower than expected, showcasing a green circle that could be easily understood by FY company.
+The conclusion of the use case chart showcases that the Actual Spent does not reach the expected value of Total Budget, which it is displayed for its traffic graph that was had the value lower than expected, showcasing a green circle that could be easily understood by FY company.
 This means that FY company did not overspend their budget for 2016, saving their money for future prospects.
 The FY company could use this graph as a guide to check their progress throughout the year of 2016, where they could make notes on how they managed to cut costs to get below their forecasted results in company finance.
 Furthermore, FY company could also use this graph to predict their financial forecast for future years, setting this current graph as a reference, to ensure the company can manage their finance better in the coming years.